The Best Beer Gardens in the United States

 Frankford Hall, Philadelphia

 Frankford Hall in Philadelphia’s Fishtown neighborhood aims for an authentic German beer garden atmosphere, with trees, picnic tables and fire pits and beer served by the half or full liter.
-A Bavarian food menu keeps drinkers sustained for such hearty quaffs, and ping pong and shuffleboard tables keep them entertained.
+A Bavarian food menu keeps drinkers sustained for such hearty quaffs, and ping pong and shuffleboard keep them entertained.

 Tilted Barn Brewery, Exeter